Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Multi-language and localization**

 - Interface/document multi-language support: The interface is usually available in Chinese/English, with a low operating threshold; prompt templates or examples contain Chinese and English versions, which is convenient for domestic teams to use.
-- Model effect: Good support for Chinese text, free or low-level models are sufficient for simple question-answering; high-level models are recommended for complex business scenarios, but credits consumption and costs need to be evaluated.
+- Model effect: Good support for Chinese text.
+Free or low-level models are sufficient for simple question-answering.
+High-level models are recommended for complex business scenarios, but credits consumption and costs need to be evaluated.

 - **Typical application scenarios**